Dejha88/red-hat-ai-examples/examples/knowledge-tuning/05_Model_Training/05_Model_Training_README.md

 ## Fine tuning the model

-Ihe notebook in this module demonstrates how to fine-tune or instruction-tune a student model by using the mixed datasets produced in Module 3.
+Ihe notebook in this module demonstrates how to fine-tune a student model by using the mixed datasets produced in Module 4.
 The following diagram illustrates the model training workflow.

 ![Model Training Flow Diagram](../../../assets/usecase/knowledge-tuning/Model%20Training.png)